Now Reading

 • Tinea capitis, also known as ringworm, a fungal infection that causes hair loss in circular patches.

-Now that you know some of the most common forms of hair loss, you realize that there are different causes that can lead to each one.
-While it’s hard to always pinpoint exactly what cause led to your specific episode of hair loss, it can be helpful for you to know what the “options” are. here are some common causes of hair loss:
+Now that you know some of the most common forms of hair loss, you realize that there are different risk factors and triggers at play in each one.
+While it’s hard to always pinpoint exactly what caused your specific episode of hair loss, it can be helpful to know what the “options” are:

 • Genetics: family history plays a significant role in some forms of hair loss, especially androgenetic alopecia.
 If members of your family have experienced hair loss, it’s likely you’ll encounter the same issue too;